-As we seek to gain control over where, when and how we utilize Cloud provided environments newer development and deployment technologies are helping us to gain control.
+As we seek to gain control over where, when and how we utilize cloud provided environments newer development and deployment technologies are helping us to gain control.
 Development teams are increasingly using Linux or Docker containers because of their isolation and portability benefits.
 Containers “wrap” code and isolate it from software and hardware dependencies making application development and testing faster and easier.
+Kubernetes on-premise deployments are also much easier today than they used to.
 Likewise, the growth in the use of Microservices lends itself to containerization for rapid deployments and upgrades of these “micro” services.
 And the defacto choice for container management, Kubernetes, enables developers to use objects like Persistent Volumes, Ingress Rules and Services to abstract applications from infrastructure.

 The combination of containers and Kubernetes can make applications deployable to multiple clouds and portable among on-premise and Cloud environments.
 But as with their development tooling, Cloud providers are offering Cloud-specific Kubernetes implementations, threatening to bring a new wave of Cloud vendor lock-in.